tc39/proposal-observable/EventTargetObservable.md

 }

 function switchImage(direction) {
-  // guard against navigating while a new sub is being downloaded if (posts == null) {
+  // guard against navigating while a new sub is being loaded if (posts == null) {
     return;
   }